 As a domain administrator, it is probably most important to understand how the Guardian access settings in the admin panel impact teachers.

-Depending on how your your domain's Classroom settings are configured, guardians can be "invited" to students by verified teachers (e.g. accepted members of the classroom_teachers group) in the Google Classroom interface, or they can be invited by domain administrators exclusively.
-The setting that controls this access permission is found under Apps -> G Suite -> Settings for Classroom under the Guardian access section.
+Depending on how your domain's Classroom settings are configured, guardians can be invited to students by verified teachers in the Google Classroom interface, or they can be invited by domain administrators exclusively.
+Verified teachers are accepted members of the classroom_teachers group.
+The setting that controls this access permission is found under Apps > Google Workspace > Classroom > General settings > Guardian access.

 In either case, a verified teacher can choose whether or not a given class should be included in guardian email summaries, which are quite a useful way to keep guardians in the loop!

-- Redundant data entry creates a time-consuming chore for teachers that pulls them away from more valuable work, and creates a friction to full adoption.
+- Redundant data entry creates a time-consuming chore for teachers that pulls them away from more valuable work and creates friction against full adoption.
 It also leaves the door open for a greater risk of human error and erroneous invites.

 - Inconsistent data availability across students and classes, depending on which teachers have collected parent email information on given students, makes the feature much less valuable and casts the district in a bad light.

 - If there are district controls or protocols around the management of official parent contact information, there is a missed opportunity to leverage this information, and some districts may view such teacher-centric data collection as a real legal risk.